sveawebpay/php-integration/README.md

 *  1.8 getPaymentPlanPricePerMonth -- calculates price per month over all available campaigns for a specified amount
 *  1.9 (closeOrder) -- cancel non-delivered invoice or payment plan

-(methods in parenthesises are deprecated), *starred methods are new to 2.0)

-### 1.1 WebPay::createOrder()
-Use createOrder() to create an order and pay via invoice, payment plan, card, or direct bank payment methods.

-See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.CreateOrderBuilder.html" target="_blank">CreateOrderBuilder</a> class for methods used to build the order object and select the payment method type to use.
+## 1. How to build an order and send a payment request

+### 1.1 Build an order object

 #### 1.1.1 Order building -- a sample invoice order
 The following is a minimal example of how to place an order using the invoice payment method: